 Sheet Trays, Cooling Racks, Parchment Paper & Tweezers

 These culinary tools are extra.
-But we are going to go over it because it yields the best results.
+But we will go over it because it yields the best results.
 Can you cook a perfect steak without these components?
-Sure, but this is easiest.
+Sure, but this is the easiest.

 That uncomfortable feeling is about medium-rare.
 You use a thermometer for sure – 100%.
-This other method will impress your friends and it adds an element of magic to the cookery.
+This other method will impress your friends and it adds an element of magic to the cuisine.
 Think of it as your magic wand.
-This really puts you in touch with the food you are cooking instead of relying on a thermometer or touching the meat constantly with your paws.
-(Which isn’t accurate) The tweezer method is good for business I promise
+This puts you in touch with the food you are cooking instead of relying on a thermometer or constantly touching the meat with your paws.
+(Which isn’t accurate) The tweezer method is good for business I promise.

 Now that we have our oven set and beef tempered let’s get that pan ripping!

-For every ounce of steak, I use a tablespoon of butter, 6 clove of garlic, and 20 sprigs of thyme.
-Let’s be honest, when it comes to this make sure you have enough butter to cover the pan about ⅛” inch and use as much garlic and herbs you want.
+I use a tablespoon of butter, 6 cloves of garlic, and 20 sprigs of thyme for every ounce of steak.
+Let’s be honest, when it comes to this, make sure you have enough butter to cover the pan about ⅛” inch and use as much garlic and herbs as you want.

 125 F – Rare